ku-dml/mol-infer/HPS/Module_1/README.md

 - Preprocessors:

-  Preprocessing scripts that build an SDF file by extracting feasible molecules from an original SDF file.
+  Build an _SDF_ file by extracting feasible molecules from an original SDF file.
+Note that [SDF files that are used in the paper](../instances_for_paper) are already processed by the preprocessing scripts; you don't need to run the scripts for them.